 9.3 The most deprived LSOAs (Lower Super Output Areas or small neighbourhood areas) are more heavily concentrated in the east of the borough, where more than half of the LSOAs fall into the 20% most deprived in the country.
 By comparison, in the west a very small proportion of LSOAs fall into that category, and in the westernmost wards - Highgate, Fortis Green, Muswell Hill, Alexandra and Crouch End -there are none.
-Although Haringey's overall IMD score has improved since 2015 (where it was ranked 30thin England), improvements have been seen across London meaning that Haringey still ranks among the most deprived boroughs in the capital (ranked 6th in London in 2015)
+Although Haringey's overall IMD score has improved since 2015 (where it was ranked 30th in England), improvements have been seen across London meaning that Haringey still ranks among the most deprived boroughs in the capital.